Git-hub-int/PIPELINE-PROCESSOR-DESIGN/README.md

 This Verilog project demonstrates pipeline modeling through a 4-stage arithmetic expression.
 The design uses registers (latches) to hold intermediate results between stages, improving throughput and allowing multiple operations to be overlapped in time.

+▶️A typical 4-stage pipeline includes:

+▪️Instruction Fetch (IF): Fetches the instruction from memory.

+▪️Instruction Decode (ID): Decodes the instruction and reads operands from the register file.

+▪️Execute (EX): Performs the arithmetic or logical operation using the ALU.

+▪️Memory Access (MA) / Write Back (WB): Accesses memory for load/store operations or writes the result back to the register file.
+(Sometimes MA and WB are combined or separated into distinct stages depending on the specific design.)

 2️⃣ Testbench Features:

 ➡️ Simulates input values with time delays.